 If the current operating configuration was not stored to FLASH memory, the module returns to the saved configuration after reset.
-If the parameter should be changed only temporarily (for example switch-on "test" function during diagnostics), it is not necessary to save operating configuration into FLASH memory (after diagnostics the function will be switched-off anyway).
+If the parameter should be changed only temporarily, it is not necessary to save operating configuration into FLASH memory (after diagnostics the function will be switched-off anyway).
 If the parameter should be changed permanently, there is necessary to save the configuration to FLASH memory.

-Configuration can be erased from the Flash memory by using of "/#" command.
-Example:
+Configuration can be erased from the Flash memory by using of "clear" command.
+WARNING!
+This command is recommended to use only by users with good knowledge of the system, or after consultation with the manufacturer.